silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 000000000000001000001|00000zzzzyyyyyyxxxxxx|11100000|10000001|10000001|
 000000000000001000001|uuuzzzzzzyyyyyyxxxxxx|11110000|10000000|10000001|10000001

-_<a id='table4'></a>Table A.4 “UTF-8” non-shortest sequences for U+0041_
+_Table A.4 “UTF-8” non-shortest sequences for U+0041_

 Obviously, having these alternate encoded representations for the same character is not desirable.
 Accordingly, the UTF-8 specification stipulates that the shortest possible representation must be used.
 In TUS, this was made more explicitly clear by specifying exactly what UTF-8 byte sequences are or are not legal.
-Thus, in the example above, each of the sequences other than the first is an illegal code unit sequence.
+Thus, in the example above, each of the sequences other than the first is an **illegal code unit sequence**.

 Similarly, a supplementary-plane character can be encoded directly into a four-byte UTF-8 sequence, but someone might (possibly from misunderstanding) choose to map the codepoint into a UTF-16 surrogate pair, and then apply the UTF-8 mapping to each of the surrogate code units to get a pair of three-byte sequences.
 To illustrate, consider the following: